praxis/praxis-site/docs/reference/extensions/pagination-plugin.md

 ```

 Note that there is a dependency between using field-based cursor pagination and the sorting order that one might want for the results returned.
 In other words, the system will let you know if the use of the `by` clause in this pagination mode is incompatible with the requested sort `order` parameter.
-Note that while the system will not prevent one from doing so, cursor-based pagination by using a non-unique field should be avoided.
-It is possible to 'skip over' and miss out on elements in the result sets such that you never know they exist.
+Note that while the system will not prevent one from doing so, cursor-based pagination when using a non-unique field should be avoided.
+If you do so, it is possible to 'skip over' and miss out on elements in the result sets such that you never know they exist (i.e., the `from` parameter would skip same value elements).

 ### Total-Count Header

 Regardless of the type of pagination used, one can also request to receive the total count of elements existing in the collection (pre-paging) by adding `total_count=true` to the pagination string.
 When specified, a `Total-Count` header will be returned containing the total number of existing collection items (pre-pagination).
 Note that this calculation incurs an extra DB query (i.e., a SELECT COUNT(*) on the same predicate), thus it has extra performance implications.

-TODO: EXPLAIN Note that it is possible for an endpoint action to disable either of the pagination methods.
-Look for the documentation on the action to see which ones are available for use.
+### Link Header

+Praxis also will return a `Link` header following rfc5988, where the client can easily find links to navigate the collection in a more agnostic way (i.e., `first`, `next`, `prev` and `last` relations).

 ### TLDR: examples